hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	If text quote some where in the middle of cell content, replace with a placeholder char.

-* Any Cells having looping in their =expression calculations (within themselves and or through a chain of cells) and or involve very very long (1000s) cell-to-cell dependency depth chaining will be identified and result in None result or ErrTagging.
+* Any Cells having looping in their =expression calculations (backto themselves directly and or through a chain of cells) and or involve very very long (1000s) cell-to-cell dependency depth chaining will be identified and result in None result or ErrTagging.
 ErrTagging ensures that those cells dont get accounted in subsequent recalculations and thus dont bog down the program.